rajeshmantri2711/Splunk-2025/README.md

 <h2 align="center">Project Overview</h2>

-This project simulates a fully functional Security Operations Center (SOC) environment designed to engineer detection pipelines, analyze adversarial behavior, and perform digital forensics.
+This project simulates a fully functional Security Operations Center (SOC) environment designed to engineer detection pipelines, analyze adversarial behavior, and perform digital forensics and incident response.

-The objective was to build a complete telemetry lifecycle from log generation on mixed OS endpoints to ingestion, normalization, and visualization in a centralized Splunk SIEM validated against real-world attack simulations.
+The objective was to build a complete telemetry lifecycle from log generation on mixed OS endpoints to ingestion, normalization, and visualization in a centralized Splunk SIEM and simultae real time attacks on the endpoints.

 <hr>